Adequate Recreational Facilities under City Code Chapter 22.20

 - Assure that proposed development fits harmoniously into the fabric of the community.

 - Encourage new development to occur in areas of the City where public facilities are being provided.

 B. Adequacy standards should be achievable within a six-year time-frame and the annual Capital Improvement Program should be based on a community facilities plan that insures that existing deficiencies are corrected within that time-frame.

-The Director of the Recreation and Parks Department shall be responsible for review and assessment of proposed project with regard to the adequacy of recreational facilities.
+The Director of Recreation and Parks shall be responsible for review and assessment of a proposed project with regard to the adequacy of recreational facilities.